Top Drupal blog posts from March 2020

 Is Open Source recession-proof?

 Next up, we have another post by Dries which dives into the question of open source’s sustainability in times of recession.
 He points out that, while the future is unknown, open-source communities have survived many recessions.
-In fact, a lot of companies have thrived during the Great Recession of 2008 exactly because of open-source software
+In fact, a lot of companies have thrived during the Great Recession of 2008 exactly because of open-source software.

 Today, open-source communities are even stronger, with even more companies and individuals working together towards a common goal to produce innovative and secure software, which is on par with proprietary solutions despite being free.
 We can definitely agree with Dries’s optimism - if anything, the current crisis will only help grow open source.